Module-2-project/Module-2-app/README.md

 - User can access other users' profiles through their recipes or reviews, they will only see the other user's username and recipes
 - User can add or remove recipes to his/her favorites
 - User can see how many times a recipe has been saved to favorites from all other users
-- Admins users can delete reviews and see a list of them all.

 ---